 HOW TO ACQUIRE AND STRENGTHEN WILL-POWER.
 Rational Training of the Will and the Development of Energy.
-R. J. EBBARD.
+By Prof. R. J. EBBARD.
 Price 6s.
+10d. net. post free.

-10d. net, post free, rtis ingentous course of self-treatment first of all removes all impediments to energy and will-power, such as-Neurasthenia, absence of mind, insomnia, exhaustion and debility, headaches, trembling, timidity, trepidation, neuralgia, nervous pains, loss of appetite, indigestion, weak memory, confusion, fits of rage, inconstancy, alcoholism, nicotinism, hysteria, cowardice, absent-mindedness, lack of self-confidence, melancholia, stage-fright, fright of exams., bashfulness, etc.
+His ingenious course of self-treatment first of all removes all impediments to ris ingenious course of sent-treatment first of all removes all impediments to energy and will-power, such as-Neurasthenia, absence of mind, insomnia, exhaustion and debility, headaches, trembling, timidity, trepidation, neuralgia, nervous pains, loss of appetite, indigestion, weak memory, confusion, fits of rage, inconstancy, alcoholism, nicotinism, hysteria, cowardice, absent-mindedness, etc. of self-confidence, melancholia, stage-fright, fright of exams., bashfulness, etc.

-An Appendix gives an unfailing and permanent cure of Gout and Rheumatism.
-His ingenious course of self-treatment first of all removes all impediments to
+An Appendix gives an unfailing and permanent cure of Gout and

+Rheumatism.

 THE BEDROCK OF HEALTH.
-Based on the Anti-Collemic Radical Cure of Diseases and Chronic Disorders.
+Based on the Anti-Collæmic Radical Cure of Diseases and Chronic Disorders.
 A Real Home Self-Doctor.
 Self-Treatment without Physic.
 By Prof. R. J. EBBARD and F. W. Vogt.
 Price 10s.
 4d. net, post free.